xiv3r/netkiller/dnsspoof/README.md

 # About
-redirect the dns request to your server works likely similar to a captive portal dns spoofing.
+redirect the target ip dns request to your device works similar to a captive portal dns spoofing.

 # Features
 - single target